Le2iCollaborativeResearchGroup/Utilities/some_cool_tools.md

 - **OpenShot**
 	OpenShot Video Editor is a free and open-source video editor for FreeBSD, Linux, macOS, and Windows.
 The project was started in August 2008 by Jonathan Thomas, with the objective of providing a stable, free, and friendly to use video editor.
 OpenShot's core video editing functionality is implemented in a C++ library, libopenshot.
 OpenShot uses the Qt toolkit and offers a Python API ([link](http://www.openshot.org/)).

+- **Gnuplot**
+	Gnuplot is a portable command-line driven graphing utility for Linux, OS/2, MS Windows, OSX, VMS, and many other platforms.
+The source code is copyrighted but freely distributed (i.e., you don't have to pay for it).
+It was originally created to allow scientists and students to visualize mathematical functions and data interactively, but has grown to support many non-interactive uses such as web scripting.  ([link](http://gnuplot.sourceforge.net/)).